Nuffle-Labs/docs/unified_security.md

 This type of integration becomes a technical burden and requires technical expertise.

-## Design space

-There are a few ways to support unified interoperability with the systems:

-* **Provide a common interface** for the commissioning and consumption of security attestations for all providers.
-This approach is likely a long-term solution; however, since we are at an early stage, it would be helpful to have room for innovation and solve problems uniquely.
-* **Introduce a unification layer** for the agents in each security system to pool their attestations and aggregate them.
-This system would utilize the expertise of builders who understand the restaking paradigm and limit the burden on the external actors who want to purchase security, freeing them up to concentrate on their value generation.
-For operators, allowing them to become delegates means they can delegate all of their assets to a trustless operator set.
-Utilize account abstraction to ensure the attestation is delegated to the unification layer.

 ## The Case for Unification

   As the number of restaking protocols grow, the total amount of available security gets fragmented.
 Without unification, all participants in the restaking ecosystems will suffer from different problems.
 Unification provides some features we could not innovate with as a single provider.
 If we accept there is a need for room to experiment in isolation with application-specific use cases, this allows some interesting avenues to solve problems: